broadheadbenjamin/Employee-Salaries/README.md

 Additionally,

+**Source code I wrote to generate the files is found in Employee-Salaries/EmployeeSalaries/EmployeeSalaries/**

-4. GetByEmployeeId(string employeeId) is the method for getting an employee's data.
-Return's an employee object.
+GetByEmployeeId(string employeeId) is the method for getting an employee's data.
+Returns an employee object.
 Employee objects fields are publicly accessible.

 ## Directions